Skip to main content

 Self-release forms

-Self-release forms are available upon request from Camp Staff at Monday Morning Check-In only.
-The forms require a parent signature and all parent contact information.
-Campers under the age of 13 are not permitted to have self-release forms regardless of parent approval.
-The self-release form waives all responsibility and liability of Smithsonian Institution and Summer Camp, and campers will be able to sign themselves in and out of camp each day.
+Self-release forms for campers 13 years and older are available upon request from Camp Staff during Monday Morning Check-In only.
+The self-release form allows the camper to sign themselves in and out each day, and requires a parent signature and all parent contact information.
+The self-release form waives all responsibility and liability of the Smithsonian Institution, Smithsonian Associates, and Smithsonian Summer Camp.

 Preparing for a Day at Camp